Frequently Asked Questions

 Becoming a member

 Your practice is your own, and how you run it is always up to you.
-Our membership structure is built around how Alma can serve you — not the other way around.
-You’ll have complete control over your practice and can decide on areas like:
+Because of our membership structure, we’re always focused on how Alma can serve you — not the other way around.
+As a member, you have control over what your practice looks like, from the number of clients you see each week and the rates you work at, to what type of therapy modality you use.
+No matter what you decide, we’ll be there to support you in building your best practice.

 No. At this time, Alma is only available to clinicians who are fully licensed.